-Potential impacts that could cause 'in-combination' effects Shoeburyness - to provide an additional 1,500 jobs and 1,400 additional The HRA found that two Core Strategy Policies have the potential for likely dwellings.
-Priority Urban Areas - these comprise: (a) The District Centres of Westcliff (Hamlet Court Road) and Leigh (Leigh Broadway, Elm Road and Rectory Grove), the Southchurch Road shopping area, and the West Road/Ness Road shopping area of of this document is required.
-Shoebury: (b) The main Industrial/employment areas as identified on the Key Diagram; European sites either alone or in-combination: (c) The Cluny Square Renewal Area.
-Benfleet and Southend Marshes SPA Provision is made for 3,350 net additional dwellings between 2001 and 2011 and for 3,150 net additional dwellings between 2011 and 2021.
+- Shoeburyness to provide an additional 1,500 jobs and 1,400 additional dwellings. - Priority Urban Areas these comprise: - (a) The District Centres of Westcliff (Hamlet Court Road) and Leigh (Leigh Broadway, Elm Road and Rectory Grove), the Southchurch Road shopping area, and the West Road/Ness Road shopping area of Shoebury; - (b) The main Industrial/employment areas as identified on the Key Diagram; and - (c) The Cluny Square Renewal Area.

+Provision is made for 3,350 net additional dwellings between 2001 and 2011 and for 3,150 net additional dwellings between 2011 and 2021.